Miami-Dade County Courthouse: History

 Unexpectedly, construction was halted when the building reached ten stories.
 It was discovered that the high-rise was sinking into the spongy ground.
-Engineers consulted with an architect from Mexico City, whom had encountered a similar problem while building the Palacio de Bellas Artes opera house.
+Engineers consulted with an architect from Mexico City, who had encountered a similar problem while building the Palacio de Bellas Artes opera house.
 The consultant determined that the foundation pilings were not set deep enough.
 To correct the problem, cement supports were poured, which take up much of the space in the building's basement file room even to this day.

 The courthouse was finally completed in 1928 at the cost of $4 million (USD 2013 $54.5 million).
 Initially, it served as the Dade County Courthouse and Jail, and the Miami City Hall.
 The jail occupied the top nine floors as it was thought that prisoners would not risk escaping from such a height, either directly down or through multiple guarded staircases and elevators.
 This theory was disproven in 1934, when a 21st floor prisoner picked the lock of his jail cell window and used a fire hose to lower himself to freedom.
 In the years following, more than 70 prisoners escaped from what was thought to be a secure and escape-proof jail.

 For many years, the courthouse, at an elevation of 360 feet, was reputed to be the tallest building south of Baltimore.
 It was the county's first high-rise and is in the National Register of Historic Places.
 Efforts to refurbish this magnificent structure and restore it to its original grandeur have been underway since 1981 by Architect James W. Piersol, AIA of M.C Harry Associates Architects of Miami.
 The restoration and renovations initially stabilized the terra cotta facade, and installed new life safety systems.
 In 1982, the idea of restoring the lobby to its original distinction was the passion of both Architect James Piersol and engineer Don Youatt, of the Miami-Dade Planning and Development Department.
 With a little less than half of the funding necessary for the lobby restoration project in hand ($300,000 grant approved by the Legislature in 1996), the Dade County Bar Association acted as the fund-raising umbrella and initiated a drive to raise the remainder needed from lawyers and the general public.
 A few years later, the same team restored Courtroom 6-1, which had been the site of many infamous trials over the years.